GumbiiDigital/darkbloom-dashboard/README.md

 > [!NOTE]
 > This project is not endorsed by or affiliated with EigenLabs, EigenLayer, darkbloom or any other involved parties.
 I built this for my own use, and open-sourced it so other providers can benefit from it as well.

+## What is Darkbloom?

+[Darkbloom](https://www.darkbloom.dev) is a private and secure AI inference network powered by Apple hardware.

+Anyone with a sufficiently powerful Mac (MacBook Pro, Mac Studio, etc.) can run the Darkbloom software and become a provider by hosting local AI models and running private inference for users of the network.

+Modern Macs featuring unified memory, high memory bandwidth and verifiable trust through mobile device attestation, secure root and other technologies, it's entirely possible to run local inference in a way that's both secure and economical.

 ## Features

+This app features a wide variety of tools to make your life as a darkbloom provider easier.

 - Check darkbloom network health
-- Track your machines and spot issues quickly
+- Monitor your machines and spot issues quickly
-- View detailed machine statistics (hardware, trust, traffic, etc.)
+- View detailed provider statistics (hardware, trust, traffic, etc.)
-- Check your balance and projected earnings
+- Check your account balance and projected earnings
 - Generate load on the network (uses your API key to inject traffic)
 - Warm up machines in order to get them ready to receive requests
-- Smart restart of local provider with automatic model warmup
+- Smart provider restart with automatic model warmup
 - View local darkbloom logs in real-time (macOS only)

 ## Platform Support